 4.2.1 UV Emission Lines

 Figure 5a displays the equivalent widths across the LOC plane for selected UV emission lines as function of metallicity.
-In general, we observe that most of the UV emission lines increase in strength (the case of,magnesium, and aluminum) with increasing metallicity.Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.
+In general, we observe that most of the UV emission lines increase in strength (as in the case of, nitrogen, oxygen, and magnesium, and aluminum) with increasing metallicity.
+The only lines whose emission decreases with increasing metallicity are are carbon and helium.
+Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.

 Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(WN III) = 2.4 (see Figure 5a) at 5.0 Z⊙.
 Similarly, they show that N V λ1240 increases with increasing Z but much less drastically than N III λ991: the strength of N V λ1240 at 5.0 Z⊙ is only 13 times the strength of N V λ1240 at 0.2 Z⊙ (as opposed to 25 times the strength, as with N III λ991).